WHAT IS ALPHA?

 The real question is “why not?”

 People trying to hold on to their “property” and say “this is mine”, are outdated.
 This state of mind belongs to a different time that has gone by.
 Thanks to the internet, the moment we create something, it belongs to the world.
-Trying to deny that, only makes a ridicule of oneself.
-Although the big music and cinema companies know they cannot control anything, they are desperately trying to impose rules that are only to their interest and against Free Culture (ask any musician or filmmaker what profit he gets from his company)(but someone other than the-kid-that’s-in-fashion-now-and-sings-about-love-from-above).
+The big music and cinema companies are desperately trying to impose rules that are only to their interest and against Free Culture (ask any musician or filmmaker what profit he gets from his distributor).

 We are making art to communicate, we are making art to share our feelings with everyone, we are making art to puzzle ourselves with the greatness and the hideousness of humans.
 We don’t do it to keep it to ourselves or a few select ones.
 It doesn’t belong to us the moment it comes out to the world.